Toaster Oven Biscuits For Two, a simple 3-ingredient recipe for light and fluffy toaster oven baked biscuits.

 Stir the ingredients together until a light dough forms.
 Like with these Strawberry Chocolate Chip Banana Bread Bars try not to over mix.
-The dough comes together very quickly and over mixing will kill its light airiness and effect the biscuits final texture.
+The dough comes together very quickly and over mixing will kill its light airiness and affect the biscuits final texture.

-Divide dough into two even pieces.
+Divide the dough into two even pieces.
 Place one piece on a lightly floured cutting board, sprinkle with a tiny bit of flour.
 Gently roll the dough into a ball and lightly pat into a small 2.5-inch circle.

 Place circle onto an ungreased cookie sheet.
-Repeat with remaining dough piece.
+Repeat with the remaining dough piece.
 Keep circles separated if you want their entire exteriors crispy or place them touching side by side for a softer edge.

 Bake at 425ºF for 9 to 12 minutes until biscuits are nicely golden brown on top.

-Serve the biscuits warm with a pat of butter, Balsamic Roasted Cranberries or your favorite biscuit toppings.
+Serve the biscuits warm with a pat of butter, Balsamic Roasted Cranberries, or your favorite biscuit toppings.